vladcalin/gemstone/docs/interacting_with_services.rst

         # even more stuff

-When at least one service registry is used, we can use the :py:meth:`pymicroservice.PyMicroService.get_service` method to identify a service by name (or glob pattern).
+When at least one service registry is used, we can use the :py:meth:`gemstone.MicroService.get_service` method to identify a service by name (or glob pattern).
 For example, if we call the method with the ``"myservice.workers.*"`` pattern, it will match ``"myservice.workers.01"``, ``"myservice.workers.02"`` and ``"myservice.workers.03"``.